Laptops in Engineering Courses

 *Please note that exceptions to the laptop policy above must be approved in advance by the faculty member teaching the specific class.
 In some limited cases, with faculty approval, it may be possible to use a campus computer lab or home desktop computer in place of a laptop.

-Students are expected to have a laptop running a 64-bit Microsoft Windows operating system with at least 16 GB of RAM.
-Students who prefer to use a Mac will be required to also install a Microsoft Windows operating system on their laptop.
 The University Help Desk can help students understand the hardware requirements and various options and costs associated with installing a Windows operating system on a Mac.
 Please note that most of the software problems encountered in class come from students who are using a Mac with a Windows operating system.